epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-16-perl-pipe-and-fork.markdown

 	with Dzen2, and Conky.

-Before you dip your toe to scripting, you might desire to know the reason by reading this preface.
+Before you dip your toe to scripting, you might desire to know the reason by reading this overview.

 **Reading**